TrueDescription/The-boys-amazing-race-webapp/README.md

 To test, you can refer to stageData.json to be able to progress through the website.

 To clone, git clone and replace the stageData.json following the format in the file and deploy for your own race.

+## Issues

+There are 2 known issues depicted in the issues tab.
+The app was due for deployment before I could fix them and since neither were game breaking, I chose to ignore them for now.
+I will re use this app in the future and will solve them at a later date.